depill/sfdx-plugin-scratcher/README.md

   $ sfdx-plugin-scratcher scratcher:create

 OPTIONS
-  -u, --targetusername=targetusername              username or alias for the target org; overrides default target org -v, --targetdevhubusername=targetdevhubusername  username or alias for the dev hub org; overrides default dev hub org --apiversion=apiversion                          override the api version used for api requests made by this command --json                                           format output as json
+  -v, --targetdevhubusername=targetdevhubusername  username or alias for the dev hub org; overrides default dev hub org --apiversion=apiversion                          override the api version used for api requests made by this command --json                                           format output as json